-As a general rule, only full-time students are allowed to live in the dorms.
-Should a student drop a class(es), he / she will be asked to vacate housing within 48 hours if the drop results in the student having less than 9 credit hours.
+As a general rule, only full-time (minimum 12 credit hours/semester) students are allowed to live in the dorms.
+Should a student drop below the 12-credit minimum enrollment during the course of a semester, he/she may continue to live in the residence halls only with the approval of the Dean of Students.

-Part-time living arrangements may be made only with the approval of the Vice President for Student Services (VPSS); however, full-time students are given priority.
+Part-time living arrangements may be made only with the approval of the Vice President for Student Services (VPSS).
 The student may move from campus housing at the end of a semester or upon withdrawal from college.
 Release, however, from the 'Room and Board' agreement is not automatic.
 Established check-out procedures must be followed.